MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Risks of Belt Lipectomy

 Procedures that involve incisions always carry risks for every patient.
 Although Dr Hunt is experienced and many patients achieve results they are happy with, patients should still make sure they are aware of the risks before their surgery.
-Surgical risks of a belt lipectomy may include:
+Surgical risks of a Belt Lipectomy may include:

 • Bleeding